djq/dsuf/class_notes.md

 	mn <- subset(mn, mn$YearBuilt != 0)		# '!=' means 'does not equal'

+Trying plotting some values from this table.
+For example:

+	ggplot(data=mn, aes(YearBuilt, BldgArea)) + geom_point(aes(colour = ResArea, alpha=0.5))    # alpha controls transparency, from 0 - 1

-Trying plotting some values from this table (If you would like more examples using this specific dataset you can follow instructions from an [IAP](https://github.com/djq/dusp_viz/blob/master/urban_data.md) class.)
+If you would like more examples using this specific dataset you can follow instructions from an [IAP](https://github.com/djq/dusp_viz/blob/master/urban_data.md) class.

 ###	Joining more data to a dataframe

 Load a dataframe of zipfiles for New York:

-	elec <- read.csv('data/NY_Zip_energy.csv')
+	elec <- read.csv('ny_energy_per_zip.csv')

 Now let's join this to tax-data, joining by zipcode keyword.
 I have aggregated the values from an NYC dataset, available [here](http://nycopendata.socrata.com/Environmental-Sustainability/Electric-Consumption-by-ZIP-Code-2010/74cu-ncm4).
-(Note: Spatial joins are possible in `R` but are not covering them in this workshop.)
+(Note: Spatial joins are possible in `R` but are not covering them in this class, and I think that there are better tools for this purpose.)

 Examine `elec` dataframe.
-Merge using `ZipCode` (note that spelling is identical in both dataframes):
+Merge using `ZipCode` (note that spelling is identical in both dataframes, othewise the merge wll fail):

 	ny_data <- merge(mn, elec, 'ZipCode')

 Try making a facet-plot by zipcode illustrating energy use.
 ## 2: QGIS Intro

 `QGIS` is a free GIS software.
-It is fast, and has a lot of features that are good for anlaysis.
+It is fast, and has a lot of features that are good for analysis.
 It's still not great for map making.
 I will give a quick demo on how to perform the following analyses (we will probably return to this on Thursday):

 * Choropleths
 * Rasterization